Hello and Welcome! This is a step by step guide on getting started with a Residential Cleaning Business.

-When you first start a cleaning business, it may seems easy to cut costs and/or corners by not obtaining insurance, but it can really cost you in the end.
+When you first start a cleaning business, it may seem easy to cut costs and/or corners by not obtaining insurance, but it can really cost you in the end.
 I remember thinking insurance was going to be this HUGE expense…..in fact it cost very little.

 I was really nervous about this step, that I put it off to the very end.
-But once I called around for quotes I realized it really wasn’t!
+But once I called around for quotes, I realized it really wasn’t!
 Insurance is based on your business volume and payroll amount.

-So if you are starting out with just yourself, you will not be spending thousands or even hundreds of dollars of insurance.
+If you are starting out with just yourself, you will not be spending thousands or even hundreds of dollars of insurance.
 My first monthly premium cost to insure myself was about $30/month!